Pennsylvania Council of the Blind

 Section 8.
 Contracts

-No member or group of members or officer or group of officers shall enter into any contract either in behalf of the Pennsylvania Council of the Blind or binding on the Pennsylvania Council of the Blind without the written permission of the Board of Directors.
+No member or group of members or officer or group of officers shall enter into any contract either in behalf of the Pennsylvania Council of the Blind or binding on the Pennsylvania Council of the Blind without the permission of the Board of Directors.

 Section 9.
 Solicitation of Funds

-No member or group of members shall solicit funds in the name of or for the Pennsylvania Council of the Blind without the written permission of the Board of Directors.
+No member or group of members shall solicit funds in the name of or for the Pennsylvania Council of the Blind without the permission of the Board of Directors.

 Section 10.
 Official Seal